A Glug of Oil

 Wait, what's that?!

-No worries, you can always buy one of those ready-cooked rotisserie chickens you see in supermarkets - just avoid the one that is cooked in BBQ or any other kind of sauce.
+No worries, you can always buy one of those ready-cooked rotisserie chickens you see in supermarkets - just avoid the ones that are cooked in BBQ or any other sauce.

-One of my favourite Boxing Day dinners is leftover turkey with mashed potatoes served with Piccalilli and homemade pickled onions 😋
+One of my favourite Boxing Day dinners using leftover turkey is with mashed potatoes served with Piccalilli and homemade pickled onions 😋

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!